Asghar Khan: Partition

 After the Partition of British India, he opted for Pakistan and was set to depart with his family from Ambala by train to Lahore on 23 August 1947.
 The house where he was staying, was assigned to Wing Commander Nair of the RIAF.
 Nair and his wife stayed as guests until Khan and his wife left.
 During this time, the region was engulfed in widespread communal violence, but Khan had limited information due to news censorship.

-A few days before Khan's departure, Wg Cdr Nair, who was informed about the dire situation in the two new countries, advised Khan not to travel by train due to the ongoing massacres.
+A few days before Khan's departure, Wg Cdr Nair, who was informed about the dire situation in the two new countries, advised him not to travel by train due to the ongoing massacres.
 Instead, Nair suggested that Khan ask Allan Perry-Keene, Air Officer Commanding, Royal Pakistan Air Force, to arrange an aircraft for their journey.
-Asghar Khan was hesitant, telling Nair that it would be odd for him, as a squadron leader to make such a request, but Nair insisted he would contact Keene himself if Khan did not.
+Khan was hesitant, telling Nair that it would be odd for him, as a squadron leader to make such a request, but Nair insisted he would contact Keene himself if Khan did not.

 Nair called Keene and he agreed.
 Two days later, a DC-3 Dakota which was carrying Keene's luggage from Delhi destined for Peshawar, arrived for Khan and his family in Ambala.
-As they flew towards Peshawar, Asghar Khan recalled that he witnessed houses ablaze in almost every village from Ambala to the Pakistani border near Lahore.
+As they flew towards Peshawar, Khan recalled that he witnessed houses ablaze in almost every village from Ambala to the Pakistani border near Lahore.
 In his book, My Political Struggle, Khan wrote that these were evidently the homes of Muslims, with this creating an unforgettable and distressing sight for him.
 Khan later discovered that all the passengers on the train he initially planned to take had been massacred, and none had survived the journey to Pakistan.
-Khan recalled, "Wing Commander Nair did us a good turn and saved our lives".
+He recalled, "Wing Commander Nair did us a good turn and saved our lives".